ScilifelabDataCentre/DbShare/dbshare/docs/overview.md

 A database contains tables and optionally, indexes views and charts.
 A database is a single SQLite3 file.
 The web interface of DbShare allows displaying and querying the data in a database using SQL.
 The metadata of the database (schema, indexes, etc) can be viewed.

-A DbShare instance may host many databases.
+A DbShare site may host many databases.
 A database is completely isolated from other databases.
-Its name is unique in each DbShare instance.
+Its name is unique in each DbShare site.

 ### Web and API interfaces

 There are two interfaces to the system: The web HTML-based interface for humans, and the JSON-based API for programmatic access via scripts executing on e.g. the user's computer.

-Other web sites may link to the data or charts of a DbShare instance, if the access privileges allow it.
+Other web sites may refer to the data of a DbShare site, if the database is set as public.
+The DbShare site can therefore be used a source of the data for other web services that create special visualizations, or use the data in some other way.

 #### Creation

-Only users with an account may create databases in the site.
+Only users with an account in the DbShare site may create databases in it.
 A database may be created from scratch, and its tables, indexes, views and charts to be defined via the web interface.

 An existing SQLite3 file may be uploaded.
-The system will inspect the data in it and and attempt to infer the DbShare-related metadata from it.
+The DbShare system will inspect the schema and data in it and and attempt to infer the DbShare-related metadata.

 #### Ownership